bbbbbr/gbdk_dictionary/README.md

 There is a matching test dictionary for validation in the example program which takes ~12 ROM banks.
 The test data is not meant to be included in user programs.

 ### Copying dictionary source files
-Copy the contents of the [src/data/](src/data/) directory into the GBStudio `assets/engine/src/data/` directory.
+If the dictionary source files are changed then the updated ones can be copied from the [src/data/](src/data/) directory into the GBStudio `plugins/Dictionary/engine/src/data/` directory.

-### Interfacing with the code
-See the `native_testfunc.c` file for an example under [GBStudioLookUpDemo/assets/engine/src/data/](GBStudioLookUpDemo/assets/engine/src/data/).